joehahn/exes-n-ohs/README.md

 But our CNET model also has a singe dense input layer having N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to onehot-encode the (x,y) input across a 10x10 image.
 The CNET model is then trained on the XO dataset, and that trained model is then used to compute its decision boundary:<br />
 ![](figs/cnet_decision_boundary.png)<br />
-which looks quite similar to that produced by the SVM model with similar accuracy.
+which appears to be an improvement since it does recover the green X pattern that evaded the SVM model.
+But the width of the X is still too wide, and the CNET model's overall accuracy is the same as the SVM model.

 This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (16, 32, and 12) as well as the dropout_fractions.